jonnonz1/nz-statute-book/acts/public/1974/local-government-act-1974.md

 **Recovery of losses incurred by local authorities**

-### 706A Report by the Auditor-General on loss incurred by local authority
+### 706A Report by Auditor-General on loss incurred by local authority
 [Repealed]

 ### 706B Local authority to respond to Auditor-General